Court Injunction stops Ma'alaea Plantation Project.

 You may wish to bookmark/favorite this site because it contains useful information for the wider Maui community:

-Special Response Vehicle Paramedic Unit Comes To Ma'alaea:
+Special Response Vehicle Paramedic Unit Operating in Ma'alaea:

 Join Us!
 We need your participation, support and input.